Kosher Salt vs. Table Salt: What’s the Difference?

 What Is Kosher Salt?

-When it comes to Diamond Crystal and Morton, their flake size differs considerably.
-Whereas Morton’s thin crystals are made by crushing salt granules between high-pressurized rollers, Diamond Crystal’s patented pan-evaporated process creates smaller, pyramid-shaped flakes.
-This makes Diamond Crystal salt coarser than Morton, so it takes up more space.
-At the end of the day, 2 teaspoons of Diamond Crystal salt equals about 1 teaspoon of Morton, making Morton more “salty.”
+Morton’s thin crystals are made by crushing salt granules between high-pressurized rollers, while Diamond Crystal’s pan-evaporated process creates smaller, pyramid-shaped flakes.
+This makes Diamond Crystal salt coarser than Morton, so it takes up more space by volume.
+That means that a teaspoon of Diamond Crystal salt won’t taste as salty as a teaspoon of Morton.

 How to Use the Right Amount of Salt

 There’s an easy way to know how much salt to use: a kitchen scale.
 Bakers measure by weight instead of volume because it’s a more precise way of understanding ingredient quantities.
 A packed cup of flour has more weight than a cup of flour with air between the granules, and the difference can be devastating for pastries.

 At the end of the day, don’t stress too much if you’re seasoning roasted vegetables or meat for the grill.
 These dishes don’t contain as much salt as a brine, which might use a cup (or more!) of salt.